matzar/markdown-cv/index.md

     - Mentored interns and onboarded new staff members.
     - Spearheaded the tool development team.
     - Collaborated with the team to elevate:
       - Workflow efficiency.
       - Code quality, readability, maintainability, performance, security, scalability, testability, reusability, extensibility, modularity, and portability.
     - Actively communicated ideas, progress, challenges, and solutions to team members, ensuring feedback was timely, constructive, and delivered in a positive manner.

   - **Technical Accomplishments:**
-    - [Angular](https://angular.io/)/[Ionic](https://ionicframework.com/) fitness app with a custom design to easily and quickly load exercises from the remote, with video, image and file streaming from dropbox.
-Total development time from start to finish was 1 month.
-I was the sole developer responsible for implementing the Figma design which was accomplished in 2 weeks and that included the design of the app's architecture for serving the files from the remote and interaction with the ASENSEI SDK which became the basis for the second interation of the ASENSEI SDK.
-The second 2 weeks were spent on implemnting the ASENSEI SDK.
-The app serves as a demo for potential clients and is used by the company's employees on a daily basis to test the SDK and the content building tool.
-Many clients who were shown the app was so impressed that they decided to use the SDK in their own app and are now a paying customer, i.a.
-Chris Hemsworth's fitness app [Centr](https://centr.com/).
-    - New [Angular](https://angular.io/)/[Ionic](https://ionicframework.com/) app fitness app that implemented the second iteration of the ASENSEI SDK.
-I was the sole developer responsible for implementing the Figma design which was accomplished in 2 weeks and that included the design of the app's architecture for serving the files from the remote and interaction with the ASENSEI SDK which became the basis for the second interation of the ASENSEI SDK.
-The app serves as a demo for potential clients and is used by the company's employees on a daily basis to test the SDK and the content building tool.
+    - Developed an Angular/Ionic fitness app with Capacitor for iOS/Android (you can see it in [this LinkedIn post](https://www.linkedin.com/feed/update/urn:li:activity:7008497164364505089?updateEntityUrn=urn%3Ali%3Afs_feedUpdate%3A%28V2%2Curn%3Ali%3Aactivity%3A7008497164364505089%29)), showcasing a custom design for swift exercise retrieval and [ASENSEI SDK](https://www.asensei.ai/) - (the SDK to capture, correct and coach human movement).
+Notable features include:
+      - Implementation of the Figma design within 2 weeks, encompassing app architecture and ASENSEI SDK integration.
+      - Video, image, and file streaming from Dropbox.
+      - Served as a foundation for the second iteration of the ASENSEI SDK.
+      - Acts as a daily-use demo for company employees to build and test content and a testament to potential clients, such as [Powerblock](https://powerblock.com/) ([press release here](https://www.linkedin.com/pulse/powerblock-selects-asensei-lead-weight-recognition-adjustable%3FtrackingId=jqbvb6d6lFjkwE3quLJR7g%253D%253D/?trackingId=jqbvb6d6lFjkwE3quLJR7g%3D%3D)), [AMP](https://www.amprecover.com/) ([press release here](https://www.linkedin.com/posts/amprecover_could-ai-help-with-workplace-injury-prevention-activity-7045425025365024768-lE-H?utm_source=share&utm_medium=member_desktop)) and many more (full list [here](https://www.asensei.ai/)).
+    - Engineered a subsequent Angular/Ionic fitness app highlighting the second iteration of the ASENSEI SDK.
+Angular/Ionic app fitness app which you can see it in these LinkedIn posts: [here](https://www.linkedin.com/posts/blake-whitcomb-7541bb37_computervision-connectedfitness-machinelearning-activity-7094359638887825408-mHMd?utm_source=share&utm_medium=member_desktop) and [here](https://www.linkedin.com/posts/blake-whitcomb-7541bb37_computervision-connectedfitness-coaching-activity-7091847070822645760-mARy?utm_source=share&utm_medium=member_desktop))
-    - a custom web component in [StencilJS](https://stenciljs.com/) which integrates [Three.js](https://threejs.org/) graphics programming, [quaternion](http://www.euclideanspace.com/maths/algebra/realNormedAlgebra/quaternions/code/index.htm) math, [RxJS](https://rxjs.dev/), in-house libraries and ships automatically as an [npm](https://www.npmjs.com/) package using [semantic release](https://semantic-release.gitbook.io/semantic-release/).
+    - Crafted a StencilJS web component that melds Three.js graphics, [quaternion](http://www.euclideanspace.com/maths/algebra/realNormedAlgebra/quaternions/code/index.htm) math, and RxJS, and is automatically shipped as an npm package via [semantic release](https://semantic-release.gitbook.io/semantic-release/).
-    - a content buidling tool - written in [Angular](https://angular.io/)/[Ionic](https://ionicframework.com/) - which uses my aformentioned custom web component for 3D graphics used by 2 full-time employess on a daily basis.
+    - Constructed an [Angular](https://angular.io/)/[Ionic](https://ionicframework.com/) content-building tool that employs the aforementioned web component.
+This tool is a daily essential for two full-time employees.
-    - a new version of the in-house markup language along with a content building tool - written in TypeScript and Node.js file system - which has saved 10 to 12 months in developemnt.
+    - Innovated a new version of the proprietary markup language and its accompanying content-building tool, built with TypeScript and Node.js.
+This innovation led to a development time savings of approximately 10 to 12 months to date.
-    - VS Code extension that adds intelli-sense for the in-house markup language.
+    - Designed a VS Code extension enhancing intelli-sense capabilities for the in-house markup language.
-    - Moved projects to Nx workspace, created GitHub re-usable workflows to, ie. build and publish Docker images for Angular apps, run tests, linting, etc. (see my Medium article on how to [Optimize Your Angular Application Deployment with Multi-Stage Dockerfiles in an Nx Workspace](https://medium.com/@mat.zar./optimize-your-angular-application-deployment-with-multi-stage-dockerfiles-in-an-nx-workspace-8e2ae581d7fa))
+    - Transitioned projects to an Nx workspace and introduced reusable GitHub workflows.
+These encompass tasks such as Docker image building for Angular apps, testing, linting, and more.
+For an in-depth look, see my Medium article: [Optimize Your Angular Application Deployment with Multi-Stage Dockerfiles in an Nx Workspace](https://medium.com/@mat.zar./optimize-your-angular-application-deployment-with-multi-stage-dockerfiles-in-an-nx-workspace-8e2ae581d7fa).
-    - Improved the workflow of the team with bash aliases and functions ([some of the git bash aliases and functions I use everyday](https://gist.github.com/matzar/3a8e8b4d28429d62420689a894583247)).
+    - Augmented the team's productivity through the implementation of tailored bash aliases and functions.
+Explore [some of the git bash aliases and functions I use daily](https://gist.github.com/matzar/3a8e8b4d28429d62420689a894583247).

-## Open Source ✅
+## Open Source Contributions 📖

 - [Non-strict format, time to seconds converter distibuted via npm](https://www.npmjs.com/package/time-to-seconds) <br> [![Node.js CI](https://github.com/matzar/time-to-seconds/actions/workflows/node.js.yml/badge.svg)](https://github.com/matzar/time-to-seconds/actions/workflows/node.js.yml)
   [![codecov](https://codecov.io/gh/matzar/time-to-seconds/branch/master/graph/badge.svg?token=EUYZLw2SLo)](https://codecov.io/gh/matzar/time-to-seconds)